 Design and Build Quality

 When it comes to design, comfort and functionality go hand-in-hand, especially around a mobile joint like the knee.
-A good red light therapy device should wrap securely without slipping, feel sturdy during use, and withstand daily wear.
+A good red light therapy device should provide comprehensive coverage, feel sturdy during use, and withstand daily wear.

 Ease of Use